Mutations

 [observer] on_high_value_order fired: Order{id=ord_124, total=2400.00}[observer] Sending Slack notification to #sales[observer] Slack notification failed: connection timeout (attempt 1/3)[observer] Retrying in 200ms (exponential backoff)[observer] Slack notification delivered on attempt 2How Observers Work

-- Write operation: Mutation modifies
+LISTENlisteners for database change events (not database triggers) - Write operation: Mutation modifies a

-- Action dispatch: Matching observers queue their actions
+- Action dispatch: Matching observers queue their actions for execution

 - Action execution: Actions execute asynchronously with retry logic